-Babies were made to breastfeed, but in the real world, most babies get a bottle at some point.
-Some babies only have the occasional bottle and other babies have several bottles a day because their lactating parent works.
+Babies were made to breastfeed, but most babies get a bottle at some point.
+Some babies only have the occasional bottle; others have several bottles daily if they are exclusively bottle-fed or while their mom is at work.
 Babies get milk differently from the breast vs. a bottle.
 Understanding the differences and some bottle background information can help you make choices that support your baby’s best feeding development and experience.

 Breastfeeding vs. bottle feeding mechanics

-- Control - the baby controls the process of breastfeeding but the parent is more in control during bottle feeding.
+Control - the baby controls the breastfeeding process, but the parent is more in control during bottle feeding.
 Be cautious of overfeeding with bottles.